afinemax/Astron_2024/README.md

 * [calling_fetch](https://github.com/afinemax/Astron_2024/tree/main/calling_fetch), contains a notebook and a few modified scripts from the gitlab repo.
 This enables fetch to be called from within `check_frb.py`, as well as moving the candidate `.h5` files into good or bad directors and making dir plots for ones in the good dir
 * [ddplan](https://github.com/afinemax/Astron_2024/tree/main/ddplan), contains a notebook trying out `DDplan.py` from presto on my laptop, and the new function that has been incorporated into the pipeline
 * [presto_with_docker](https://github.com/afinemax/Astron_2024/tree/main/running_presto_with_docker), contains a notebook for running, and executing presto commands - with presto running in a docker container
+* [recording_baseband_data](https://github.com/afinemax/Astron_2024/tree/main/recording_baseband_data), contains a notebook for trying to record baseband data, take slices for good candidates, and slices for good candidates in other bands
 ### Observing
 <details>
   <summary><strong>Details:</strong></summary>